mmann1123/pyGIS/pygis/docs/b_getting_started.md

 :scale: 50%
 :name: jp_demo
 :alt: A Jupyter notebook viewed in the browser
-:caption: A Jupyter notebook viewed in the browser
+A Jupyter notebook viewed in the browser
 ```

 While Jupyter isn\'t the only way to code in Python, it\'s great for